UA-Libraries-Research-Data-Services/SmiNav/README.md

 # SmiNav
 ### SMILES visualization with Godot

+> [!CAUTION]> We did this for fun and to learn how to create interfaces in Godot.
+This program is not thoroughly tested and there are likely to be a variety of SMILES parsing issues and edge-cases that do not visualize correctly.
+We do not have immediate plans to continue this project, though any feedback and bug reports are welcome.

 SmiNav (SMILES Navigator) is a GUI visualizer for parts of the SMILES syntax (atoms, neighbors, and rings).
 It was inspired by Andrew Dalke's [smiview](https://hg.sr.ht/~dalke/smiview).
 It uses the [RDKit](https://www.rdkit.org/) library in Python to parse the SMILES string and return mol coordinates and properties that are then used to create a 2D or 3D visualization of the molecule.
 The visualization is done using the [Godot game engine](https://godotengine.org/).

 > Please see the [Godot License](https://godotengine.org/license/)